 - 1. Offenders are considered for ARI at original sentencing or at Petition to Revoke Probation hearing. - 2.
 Assistant State's Attorney and ARI Coordinator work collaboratively to initially screen probationers for eligibility (non-violent offense, Class 3 or Class 4 felony, Class 2 felony at State Attorney's discretion). - 3.
-If eligible, ARI officer further screens, including LSI-R risk assessment. - 4.
+If eligible, ARI officer further screens, including Level of Service Inventory-Revised (LSI-R) assessment. - 4.
 At the sentencing hearing, the probationer is referred to ARI for program participation.